-Goodwill represents the excess of the purchase price over the fair value of the identifiable assets and liabilities acquired as a result of the Group's acquisition of JDDJ business from JD occurred in 2016 and there is no change to the carrying amount of goodwill as of December 31, 2021 and 2022.
+Goodwill represents the excess of the purchase price over the fair value of the identifiable assets and liabilities acquired as a result of the Group's acquisition of JDDJ business from JD occurred in 2016.
 Goodwill is not amortized but is reviewed at least annually for impairment or earlier, if any indication of impairment exists.

 In evaluation of goodwill impairment, the Group performs a qualitative assessment to determine if it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 Based on the qualitative assessment, if it is more likely than not that the fair value of a reporting unit is less than the carrying amount, the Group compares the fair value of the reporting unit with its carrying amount, including goodwill.
-If the carrying amount of a reporting unit exceeds its fair value, an impairment loss shall be recognized in an amount equal to that excess.
+If the carrying amount of a reporting unit exceeds its fair value, an impairment loss shall be recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.